replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Improvements {#improvements-v2023-02-23-0}
 * kURL will no longer choose the node name and instead defer to kubeadm to infer the node name from the hostname.

+### Bug Fixes {#bug-fixes-v2023-02-23-0}
+* Fixes an issue where EKCO serialized an incorrect kubeadm `ClusterStatus(kubeadm.k8s.io/v1beta2)` config when purging a node via [`ekco-purge-node.sh`](https://kurl.sh/docs/add-ons/ekco#purge-nodes) for Kubernetes versions `1.21` and below.
+Moreover, this bug prevented adding new nodes to the Kuberenetes cluster.

 ## v2023.02.21-0

 Released on February 21, 2023